 Improve user experience (UX) using the ribbon navigation menu.
 Learn how to create stunning navigation with minimal programming knowledge.
-Prototyping your navigation menu before build an excel dashboard enable you to interact with your spreadsheet elements in real-time from the start.
+Prototyping your navigation menu before building an excel dashboard enables you to interact with your spreadsheet elements in real-time from the start.

 Steps to create a ribbon navigation menu